 The effective functioning of our team is dependent on our ability to work together and coordinate schedules.
 We aim to maintain coverage throughout every weekday and evenings (Monday - Friday).
-GPRA Graduate Assistants are asked to work at least one evening shift per week.
+If our team does not have evening coverage, GPRA Graduate Assistants may be asked to work at least one evening shift per week.
 Evening hours range from 4 - 7 pm and this will be coordinated with Allyssa.